 Players cannot take notes or reference outside material or information during a tournament round.
+It is all players' responsibility to maintain a proper game state, and to ensure that all mandatory abilities and game steps are acknowledged.
 However, players may reference official rule documents or game components that do not contain hidden information at any time or ask a judge for clarification from official rule documents.
 Official rule documents include all rules documents and inserts available on the Star Wars: Armada page of our website, those found in a Star Wars: Armada product, or any portion thereof.